-A few weeks ago, we talked tips for successfully tackling the most dreaded of homeowners’ chores: cleaning the gutters.
+A few weeks ago, we talked about tips for successfully tackling the most dreaded of homeowners’ chores: cleaning the gutters.
 But it really doesn’t have to be so terrible, nor feature as frequently in your to-do list as it does now.
 What’s this magic we speak of?
 Two words: gutter guards.

 Why Install Gutter Guards?

 Gutter guards are, as Cynthia WIlson writing for AngiesList puts it, “essentially designed to act as a filter over your gutters in an attempt to block debris from entering your gutter without inhibiting the gutter’s ability to draw water away from the roof.”
 They are particularly useful for homeowners whose properties or neighborhoods feature an abundance of trees and plants.
 And for those among us who either cannot clean gutters and have to invest in professional cleaning or simply do not want to engage in this burdensome chore, gutter guards are a practical solution.

 A wide variety of gutter protection systems are available to consumers today.
 Their costs and features vary, but they all have the potential to make your life much easier!
 ThisOldHouse.com and FamilyHandman.com each compiled some of the most popular options, which we will review below!